ericwa/ericw-tools/docs/light.rst

 .. light-key:: "_surface_offset" "n"

-   Controls the offset lights are placed above surfaces for "_surface".
+   Controls the offset lights are placed above surfaces for :light-key:`_surface`.
    Default 2.

 .. light-key:: "_surface_spotlight" "n"

-   For a surface light template (i.e. a light with "_surface" set), setting this to "1" makes each instance into a spotlight, with the direction of light pointing along the surface normal.
+   For a surface light template (i.e. a light with :light-key:`_surface` set), setting this to "1" makes each instance into a spotlight, with the direction of light pointing along the surface normal.
 In other words, it automatically sets "mangle" on each of the generated lights.

+.. light-key:: "_surface_radiosity" "n"

+   Whether to use Q1-style surface subdivision (0) or Q2-style
+   surface radiosity (1) on this light specifically.

+   Use in conjunction with :light-key:`_surface`.

+   The default can be changed for all surface lights in a map with worldspawn key :worldspawn-key:`_surflight_radiosity`.

 .. light-key:: "_project_texture" "texture"